SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

   configured, for that we need to create ansible server in default subnet (Default VPC) this server will provision all instances using ansible playbooks & also create SG for ansible on port SSH 22 to connect to all instances securely.
-- For this we need to write a small shellscript to provision the instances ec2-provision.sh in VS. No need to give sudo access in this script, because userdata will get sudo access automatically but in provisioners we need to give sudo access.
+- For this we need to write a small shellscript to provision the instances ec2-provision.sh in VS. NO need to give sudo access in this script, because userdata will get sudo access automatically but in provisioners we need to give sudo access.
 - There is one disadvantage in user-data, if user-data fails one time, it will not come again, so we will address this issue with provisioners.
 So delete ansible-server & do again terraform init, plan, apply.
-- User-data logs will be in sudo cd /var/log/, ls -la, tail -f cloud-init-output.log
+- Userdata logs will be in sudo cd /var/log/, ls -la, tail -f cloud-init-output.log
 - LB (Target groups & Rules) and Launch templates (Auto scaling & Policy)
-- First create 2 nginx servers, while creating add user-data like #!/bin/bash yum install nginx -y mkdir -p /usr/share/nginx/html/ui echo "<h1GreaterthanSymbolHi we are from UI team<h1GreaterthanSymbol" >
+- First create 2 nginx servers (UI & UX), while creating add userdata like #!/bin/bash yum install nginx -y mkdir -p /usr/share/nginx/html/ui echo "<h1GreaterthanSymbolHi we are from UI team<h1GreaterthanSymbol" >
   /usr/share/nginx/html/ui/index.html systemctl restart nginx.
-- We are using Application LB becasue it is most intelligent and Classic LB is very old.
+- We are using Application LB becasue it is most intelligent & Classic LB is very old.
 - Create LB security group, here from where the tarffic is coming to this LB ?
-From the internet, therefore ingress rule should be http & cidr is 0.0.0.0/0
+From the internet, therefore ingress rule should be HTTP & CIDR 0.0.0.0/0
 - Create SGs for these two nginx servers, these servers will get request from LB, therefore ingress rule should be a SG which is attached to LB.
 - Create target groups for example UI, UX in Listeners first, then register using include as pending in